 My UCAS personal statement articles

 Since 2008 I’ve written two books and more than fifty articles on the topic of UCAS personal statements.
 More recently I adapted three of the most popular articles and republished them on my blog as a free resource.
-Since then they’ve had more than 7,500 views between them.

 I certainly don’t want to claim that my advice on this subject is authoritative, especially as the original articles were first written a few years ago.
 I would therefore urge applicants to seek guidance from a range of sources and especially from universities themselves.